Balm Boyette Scrub Preserve Trail (South of Brandon)

 Trail Map: Balm Boyette Scrub Preserve Mountain Bike Trail Map (Feb 19, 2013)

-Rain: Heavy rain is extremely erosive to any trail.
+Rain: Heavy rain is extremely erosive to any trail, as is riding on a wet trail.
 However, most trails drain very well within 2 to 4 hours.
-Please avoid the clay trails, Ridgeline and Abyss, for at least 24hrs after rain.
+Please avoid riding the clay trails, Ridgeline and Abyss, for at least 24 hours after rain.

 View Balm Boyette Scrub Mountain Bike Trails in a larger map